 These Thai spring rolls are wrapped in spring roll wrappers.
 You should be able to find spring roll wrappers in the international section of your grocery store.
 Otherwise, look for an Asian grocery store or even order them online.

 The filling consists of glass noodles with a lot of crisp veggies like cabbage, carrots, and bean sprouts.
 Glass noodles are noodles that look like clear glass when soaked or cooked.
 These are quite different from rice noodles.
-They are similar to rice noodles in that they cook soft, but they have a heaviness to them that make them perfect for filling these Thai spring rolls.
+They are similar to rice noodles in that they cook soft, but they have a heaviness to them that makes them perfect for filling these Thai spring rolls.
 There are variations of glass noodles in Asian cuisine; mostly they are made from mung bean, potato, sweet potato, or tapioca starch.

 The filling is flavoured with a combination of fish sauce and oyster sauce for the fishy umami note that is a signature in Thai cuisine.
 If you don’t cook with fish sauce often, go ahead and buy a bottle anyway.
-It has such a long life in the refrigerator that you will have it on hand for whenever you need it for Thai recipes in the future.
+Fish sauce has such a long life in the refrigerator that you will have it on hand for whenever you need it for Thai recipes in the future.
 Of course, if you need to make these on a whim, you can substitute with soy sauce in a pinch.
 The soy sauce would add a little saltiness and umami in a similar way.
 It just won’t taste quite as authentically Thai.

 How to Shred the Vegetables

 The cabbage and carrot in these spring rolls require shredding to ensure that they combine with the filling and cook in the same amount of time as the other components.
-You can definitely do this by hand, if desired.
+You can definitely do this by hand if desired.
 It may just take some time.
 For the cabbage, simply quarter the cabbage, remove the core, and thinly slice with a knife.
 You may want to cut the shreds into smaller pieces so they incorporate with your filling more easily.
 For the carrots, you can slice them lengthwise into very thin pieces and then slice the opposite direction to achieve thin julienne shreds.

-The easiest thing to do, though, is to use either a food processor (preferably with shredding discs) or box grater.
+The easiest thing to do, though, is to use either a food processor (preferably with shredding discs) or a box grater.
 This will yield uniform pieces quickly.
-If you don’t have shredding discs and are simply pulsing the veggies using a food processor, make sure to keep an eye on the.
+If you don’t have shredding discs and are simply pulsing the veggies using a food processor, make sure to keep an eye on them.
 They can break down quickly and you don’t want them too fine so that they become lost in the filling.

 How to Roll Spring Rolls